TestardR/Gatsby-GraphQL-Blog_App/src/pages/52-post-fiftyTwo/index.md

 ```

 As you can see, each of commits is allocated an ID.
 These IDs altogether are known as your history.
-You want to take good of your history.
+You want to take good care of your history.
 Making a mess of your history will create conflicts for others developers pulling from your repository.

 ## Cancel a commit before "push"